 - Removable drawer trays

-In addition to all of the unique storage features, antique cabinets for dentists were made with a great amount of attention paid to the fine details of excellent craftsmanship and decorative details.
-Depending on the individual dental cabinet model the cabinets have:
+In addition to all of these unique storage features, antique dentistry cabinets were crafted with a great amount of attention paid to the finest details.
+Depending on the style and period in which they were created, antique dental cabinets can include such elements as:

 - Velvet lined drawers